itisnow/my_transition/README.md

 If when reading some of the article here you get the feeling that this is impossible, try to ask yourself what should I add to make it possible.
 It is all on you.
 I know you will not let us down.
+You can use your life experience and a [thought experiment](http://en.wikipedia.org/wiki/Thought_experiment) to show that a current socio-economic problem could not work and then propose a different solution.

 #Goals